joekim97/p8106_hw3_jhk2201/homework3_jhk2201.md

 most items ordered from was fresh vegetables which had a count of 150609.

+###### Make a plot that shows the number of items ordered in each aisle, limiting this to aisles with more than 10000 items ordered.
+Arrange aisles sensibly, and organize your plot so others can read it.

 ``` r
 instacart2 <- filter(instacart1, order_amount>10000) %>%
 arrange(desc(order_amount))